leonidpur/thriftvsgrpc/README.md

 ## Call structure
 Thrift is a very idiomatic RPC call.
 There are multiple or none input parameters of any supported or custom type and one return value or void.
 It doesn't support COM-style output parameters for a simple reason just because it’s not valid in all target languages.
 On the other hand, Thrift supports exceptions.
 You can catch Thrift's exceptions and user-defined exception types.

 gRPC reduced the call semantics to the “request-response” paradigm.
-Always one input parameter(“messages”) and one return “message”.
+Always one input parameter(“message”) and one return “message”.
 Even if you don’t need one, you have to define “dummy”-empty one type.
 If the only parameter is “int”, for example, you wrap "int" in custom “message” type.
 As for errors, it returns error status in c++ or throws error exceptions in java, c#, python.
 User-type exceptions are not supported.
 ## Supported types
 In both technologies, you can, practically, define every class you want.
 Both support Primitives, Enums, Collections, Nested, e.t.c.

 Both don’t: Polymorphism.
 It’s a common limitation for all RPC implementations.
-The possible workaround is to duplicate signatures to support all possible subclasses.
+A possible workaround is to duplicate signatures to support all possible subclasses.

 However, when it comes to nuances you can notice that not every variable width or encoding is supported. https://thrift.apache.org/docs/types